Percentage Calculator

 - Be mindful of rounding: Round only at the final step if necessary.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQ)

 A percentage is a number expressed as a fraction of 100, used to express a proportion or rate.
 The symbol % is used to indicate a percentage.
 For example, 50% means 50 out of 100, or half of the total.
 Percentages provide a standardized way to compare proportions and make calculations easier to understand and communicate.
-The word "percentage" comes from the Latin "per centum," meaning "by the hundred."

 To calculate what percent one number is of another, divide the first number (the part) by the second number (the whole), then multiply by 100.
 The formula is: Percentage = (Part ÷ Whole) × 100.
 For example, to find what percent 15 is of 60: (15 ÷ 60) × 100 = 0.25 × 100 = 25%.

 To calculate a percentage increase or decrease: 1.
 Find the difference between the new value and the original value.
 2. Divide this difference by the original value.
 3. Multiply by 100.
-Formula (Increase): ((New Value - Original Value) ÷ Original Value) × 100.
-Formula (Decrease): ((Original Value - New Value) ÷ Original Value) × 100.
+Formula: ((New Value - Original Value) ÷ Original Value) × 100.
 Example (Increase $80 to $100): ((100 - 80) ÷ 80) × 100 = 25%.

 A percentage point is the arithmetic difference between two percentages (e.g., 7% - 5% = 2 percentage points).
 A percentage change is the relative change (e.g., increasing from 5% to 7% is a 40% increase).
 Percentage points are used for rates/proportions, percentage changes for relative differences.

 Divide the percentage by 100 or move the decimal point two places to the left.
 Example: 75% = 75 ÷ 100 = 0.75.
+This conversion is essential for many mathematical calculations involving percentages.

 Multiply the decimal by 100 or move the decimal point two places to the right and add the % symbol.
 Example: 0.35 = 0.35 × 100 = 35%.
+This is useful when converting probability or proportion values to percentages.

 Calculate the discount amount (Original Price × Discount Percentage ÷ 100) and subtract it from the original price.
 Alternatively: Sale Price = Original Price × (1 - Discount Percentage ÷ 100).
 Example (25% off $80): $80 × (1 - 25 ÷ 100) = $60.

 Percentage Change = ((New Value - Original Value) ÷ Original Value) × 100.
 This works for both increases (positive result) and decreases (negative result).
+Always use the original value as the denominator for accurate results.

 Multiply the bill amount by the tip percentage (as a decimal).
 Tip Amount = Bill Amount × (Tip Percentage ÷ 100).
 Total Bill = Bill Amount + Tip Amount.
 Example ($60 bill, 20% tip): Tip = $60 × 0.20 = $12.
 Total = $72.